nisrulz/mavenrepo/README.md

+#Github-Based Maven Repository

-This is a maven repository hosted on github, where all my open source android libraries would be hosted.
+Maven repository hosted on github to facilitate hosting open source android libraries.

 Use [gradle](https://gradle.org/) to pull them as a dependency into your android project.